The Children's and Young People's Promise

-- They have the opportunity to engage with imaginative digital opportunities through public libraries, building their skills, knowledge and creativity.
+2. They are enabled with imaginative digital opportunities, building their skills, literacy, knowledge and creativity.

 The Promise covers children and young people from birth to eighteen and sets out the “library journey” that children should experience as they grow.
 It also highlights how the Promise links to the national public library Universal Offers